denull/ton-gamble/README.md

 * Error **47**. *Game is already ended*.
    You can't participate after the game end.
 * Error **48**. *Ticket count must be non-negative*.
-   The amount of tickets you're trying to buy is less or equal to zero.
+   The amount of tickets you're trying to buy is less than or equal to zero.
 * Error **49**. *Not enough money to buy specified number of tickets*.
    The attached value in Grams should be at least equal to the specified ticket price multiplied by number of tickets.
 * Error **52**. *A bid is already placed*.